hasitha-3/Take-Home-Assignment/README.md

 - You can pause or remove an item you are selling from my products section.

-- You can add a new item with image (optional), including its Title, Categories (allows adding the item under multiple categories) , Brand, Condition, Usage duration, Price, Stock, Location and the description and other miscellaneous details.
+- You can add a new item with image (optional), including its Title, Categories (allows adding the item under a single category) , Brand, Condition, Usage duration, Price, Stock, Location and the description and other miscellaneous details.

 - You may edit your profile details in the profile section accessible through the top navbar including change in passwords.